 National Park Service, Colorado.

 In the 1840s the Arkansas River was the border between territory claimed by the United States and Mexico.
-Located on the river, Bent's Fort was an adobe trading post on the Santa Fe Trail, where traders, trappers, travelers, and the Cheyenne and Arapaho tribes came together in peaceful terms for trade.
-Step back in time to experience the sights, sounds, and smells of the past.
+Located along the river, Bent's Fort was an adobe trading post on the Santa Fe Trail, where traders, trappers, travelers, and the Cheyenne and Arapaho tribes came together in peaceful terms for trade.
+Today, a reconstructed fort allows visitors to explore the front line of Westward Expansion.

 The park is accessed via U.S. Highway 50 and Highway 194.
 From La Junta, Colorado on U.S. Highway 50, take Colorado Highway 109 north 1 mile to Colorado Highway 194, then east on Colorado Highway 194 six miles to the fort.
 From Las Animas, Colorado, on U.S. Highway 50, take Colorado Highway 194 west 13 miles.
 Set your GPS to 35110 State Highway 194 E., La Junta, CO.